EvaluationContext/evaluationcontext.github.io/_posts/2025-02-13-slowly-changing-dimensions.md

 ![Incremental Refresh Tabular Editor Original](/assets/img/0023-SlowChangingDimensions/RefreshPolicy.png)

 We get 3 partitions, one for each year.
-Since we have set the `Date`{:.text} to today's date, only this year's partition will ever get data.
+Since we have set the `Date`{:.txt} to today's date, only this year's partition will ever get data.
 We added an additional year so that we will only ever have a empty partition in the Incremental Window as a buffer to roll into the archive window.
-This effectively gives us one active partition like we had before applying Incremental Refresh but we get the benefit of a polling expression checking to see if there is a more recent `modified date`{:. console}.
+This effectively gives us one active partition like we had before applying Incremental Refresh but we get the benefit of a polling expression checking to see if there is a more recent `modified date`{:.txt}.